Washington's John Ross taking aim at NFL Combine 40-yard dash record Saturday

 Former Washington standout receiver John Ross said he thinks he passed one big test in the early stages of the NFL Combine, showing teams they have nothing to worry about when it comes to a right knee injury that caused him to miss the 2015 season.

 “It went good,’’ he said of his physical.
-“Knees are stable, didn’t hear noting negative.’’
+“Knees are stable, didn’t hear nothing negative.’’

 Now to take on one large challenge — attempting to break the Combine’s record in the 40-yard dash of 4.24 set by current Arizona running back Chris Johnson in 2008.